|Look out for the peonies on the altar...|

-She has met Fabian Driver, a local widower.
-Jane tries, rather inefficiently, to bring them together.
+Jane has met Fabian Driver, a local widower, and she tries, rather inefficiently, to bring the two of them together.
 Prudence could give cultured little dinner parties with candles on the table and the right wines and food...
 Prue could have this kind of life if she wanted it; one couldn’t go on having romantic love affairs indefinitely.

 As usual, Pym’s characters discuss class through other subjects, such as soft furnishings:

 ‘Oh, but it looks “lived in”,’ said Jane [of her vicarage living-room], ‘which is supposed to be a good thing.
 I thought Mrs Pritchard’s a little too well-furnished – those excessively rich velvet curtains and all that Crown Derby [china] in the corner cupboard, it was a little overwhelming.’

 Jane’s curtains, brought from a previous house, are too short and narrow to keep out the draughts that pervade Victorian vicarages, and she can’t be bothered to replace them, so her predecessor’s were “excessively rich”.